ArduPilot/ardupilot_wiki/dev/source/docs/porting.rst

 Step 1 - getting started
 ------------------------

 - determine which microcontroller the new flight controllers uses.  if it is a CPU we already support (STM32F42x, STM32F40x STM32F41x, STM32F745, STM32F765 or STM32F777 where “x” can be any number), then the port should be relatively straight forward.
-If it is another CPU, ping us on the `ArduPilot/ChibiOS gitter channel <https://gitter.im/ArduPilot/ChibiOS>`__ for advice on how to proceed.
+If it is another CPU, ping us on the `ArduPilot Discord Chat <https://ardupilot.org/discord>`__ for advice on how to proceed.
 - determine the crystal frequency (normally 8Mhz or 24Mhz).  refer to the schematic or read the writing on the crystal which is normally a small silver square.

 Step 2 - create a hwdef.dat file for the board